 Results

-Relational consistency in an uncertain world - The role of pets in the experience of severe mental illness
+The combination of critical discourse and thematic analysis, three themes were interpreted from the data which related to the therapeutic function of companion animals.
+These were relational consistency in an uncertain world, identity, relational work and ontological drift and the impact of losing a companion animal.
+Themes are presented using detailed accounts of interpretations and the social context in which participants described them and are supported using quotations from the data.

+Pet relationships - a source of reliability positivity and vibrancy in an uncertain world

-Discourses of living life with a severe mental illness represented people’s everyday experiences.
-For the people included in this study, such discourses were often centred on despair and hopelessness across multiple genres of discourse including recounting current, or recollecting previous, periods of acute illness.
-Additionally, this negative affect could extend to hopes for the future.
+Relationships with pets were talked about as providing a reliable source of positivity and vibrancy not available from other personal support network members.
+Discourses of living life with a severe mental illness pointed to aspects of people’s everyday experiences., Narratives were often centred on despair and hopelessness across including recounting current, or recollecting previous, periods of acute illness.
+This negative affect extended at times to hopes for the future.

 You're so low, you…you've hit rock bottom, you're a shit mum, you're a shit wife.
 You know, you've failed, you're a failure, and that's how you class…how you perceive yourself…